trstringer/boiler-room-custodian/README.md

 # :eyeglasses: Boiler Room Custodian

-*Because boiler plates need a little cleanup sometimes* :honeybee:
+*Because boilerplates need a little cleanup sometimes* :honeybee:

 ![demo](demo.gif)

 ## :exclamation: :question: Why :question: :exclamation:

-Simple :full_moon_with_face: There are lots of amazing boiler plates out there that do a great job of giving us what we need.
+Simple :full_moon_with_face: There are lots of amazing boilerplates out there that do a great job of giving us what we need.
 They also often include minimal sample app code just so we can "see it run".
 What `boiler-plate-custodian` aims to do is have a way to use configuration to clean that all up when ready to start development on the project.

 ## :bulb: What should this turn into? :bulb:

-Ideally the best place for a cleanup configuration to be stored would be in the root directory of the boiler plate repositories themselves.
+Ideally the best place for a cleanup configuration to be stored would be in the root directory of the boilerplate repositories themselves.
 Then have a little npm script that runs `mop` (the bin of `boiler-plate-custodian`).
-That way the boiler plate consumers would have a typical workflow of...
+That way the boilerplate consumers would have a typical workflow of...

- 1. clone the boiler plate
+ 1. clone the boilerplate
- 2. run the boiler plate as-is viewing functionality/sample
+ 2. run the boilerplate as-is viewing functionality/sample
  3. run `boiler-plate-custodian` (i.e. `npm run cleanup`)
  4. start development on minified project

-## :boom: (Boiler plate maintainers) What should you do? :boom:
+## :boom: (boilerplate maintainers) What should you do? :boom:

  1. `npm install --save-dev boiler-room-custodian`
- 2. create `cleanup.js` in the root dir of the boiler plate
+ 2. create `cleanup.js` in the root dir of the boilerplate
  3. note what it would take (files removed, added, modified) to remove unnecessary code/files
  4. inject the item changes in the `cleanup.js` configuration
  5. create an npm script i.e. `"cleanup": "mop -v"`